 Had they stopped laying altogether?
 We doubted it.

 Finally after three long weeks I noticed one hen was missing at feeding time; I roamed the garden knowing full well that she was doing her business.
 Finally she gave a cry of victory in the most unexpected of places.
 I couldn't believe it.

 Burrowing in the top of a compost heap, I spied her deep down under many layers of wandering Jew.

 Whoever would have looked here for the nest?

 Justing seeing my grandson's shining eyes when he spied the nest made our day.
 He may be only three, but he knows that eggs don't come out of a box; the hens lay them, silly.

 These eggs had been exposed to temperatures above 30 degrees; obviously there were concerns that we should be testing eggs for freshness.

-We didn't want to get rotgut, especially as we preserved our free range eggs for our grandchildren, having three times as much omega-3; that's the stuff that makes kids more intelligent and suffer less from attention deficit.
+We didn't want to get sick, especially as we reserved our free range eggs for the grandchildren, having three times as much omega-3; that's the stuff that makes kids more intelligent and suffer less from attention deficit.

 Another test for freshness is whether the yolk breaks when you crack it.